 Total Phosphorus levels fluctuate over time at all sampling sites.
 For most of the time, levels were below the trigger criteria for all sites.
 Levels increased in the Dam and at Marulan south creek at the end of 2018, which may be attributed to outside activities associated with local farming practices.
 Levels were higher than usual in February 2020 and March 2022 in relation to a significant rain events.
+Marulan South Creek levels increased in December 2023.

 Total Nitrogen levels have fluctuated over time.
 Samples collected from the T1 location have continued to be below trigger levels since 2014, with the exception of storm related events.
-This was evident throughout the 2022 reporting period with all monitoring points seeing elevated nitrogen levels, potentially attributed to increased rainfall and inflow from the catchment above the quarry.
+This was evident throughout the 2023 reporting period with two monitoring points Dam and Marulan South Creek seeing elevated nitrogen levels in the December quarter, potentially attributed to increased rainfall and inflow from the catchment above the quarry.